ryanq47/WhisperNet/Documentation/ObsidianDocs/1. Task Tracker/Tasks/Cleanup.md

 TASKTYPE: Cleanup
 MODULE: If appliacble... the moduel
 ESTTIMETOIMPLEMENT: Whatever you think it is, double it
-STATUS: In Progress - Up next
+STATUS: Done
 PRIORITY: Low/med/High
 DUE: DATE
 ---

 ## Quick Description
-- [ ] Clean up old unused/deprecated files in the server
+- [x] Clean up old unused/deprecated files in the server
-- [ ] Cleanup of old docs
+- [x] Cleanup of old docs

 ## Possible Solutions/Plan